polygon/nix-buildproxy/README.md

 </details>

 ### Replaying responses
 In order to reply to responses, you need to create a buildproxy recipe that serves your `proxy_content.nix`.
-You can use the `lib.mkBuildproxy <path-to-proxy_content.nix>` helper function of this flake for this.
-To enable the buildproxy in your build, you should run `source ${buildproxy}` in a stage in your build before any downloads are being attempted.
+You can use `lib.mkBuildproxy <path-to-proxy_content.nix>` for this.
+To enable the buildproxy in your build, run `source ${buildproxy}` early in your build (before any downloads are attempted, `prePatch` is a good candidate).
 This will start `mitmproxy` in replay mode and set the `HTTP_PROXY` and `HTTPS_PROXY` variables.
-A basic scaffold might look like so:
+A basic scaffold:

 ```nix
 { stdenv, lib, ... }: